slemire/slemire.github.io/_posts/2020-03-21-htb-writeup-forest.md

 Session completed
 ```

 We found the credentials for the service account: `svc-alfresco` / `s3rvice`.
-The service account is also able to connect to the server through WinRM.
+This service account is allowed to connect to the server with WinRM.

 ```
 root@kali:~/htb/forest# evil-winrm -u svc-alfresco -p s3rvice -i 10.10.10.161